 - Show photos of items in progress.
 I’m not saying offer full tutorials on how to create your items, but share small snippets of items that you are working on.
 For example, if you make handpainted wooden signs and paint them in groups, take a photo of a group of them drying in your studio.

-- Are you making items to donate to a cause or an event?
+- Share your generosity.
+Are you making items to donate to a cause or an event?
 Be sure to share your photos with your Facebook fans.
 Not only will you be able to show off your items, but you’ll be helping promote the cause as well.

-- Bogged down with orders?
+- Let customers know if you’re busy.
+Bogged down with orders?
 Let your Facebook fans know.
 A simple update like, “I’m booked solid with orders until xx/xx (date), so if you are looking to place an order soon, please remember to get your order in as soon as possible.”
 This often works well to get people to place an order they’ve been thinking about placing.
 (Alternatively, if you are closing due to a vacation or other event, be sure to let your customers know in enough time to place an order.)

-- Post photos of your product packaging or carefully wrapped breakable items.
+- Share product packaging.
+Post photos of your product packaging or carefully wrapped breakable items.
 A unique aspect of handmade items is the way that they come beautifully wrapped.
 Show off your packaging to your customers.

 Remember, social media is meant to be used as a conversation.
 You wouldn’t have in conversation in person where you only told people what you sell, so don’t do it online.